Factors to Consider in Selecting a Farm Irrigation System (B 882)Download PDF

 - water source

 The center pivot is the most widely used irrigation system on Georgia farms.
-The center pivot is a self-propelled system that rotates around a central pivot point.
-The drive mechanism for this system may be water pressure, hydraulic oil or electric motors.
+It is a self-propelled system that rotates around a central pivot point.
+The drive mechanism for this system may be water pressure, hydraulic oil, or electric motors.
 Most systems in use today have electric drive systems.
-The time required for a rotation depends on the system size, pump or well capacity and the amount of water to be applied at each application.
+The time required for a rotation depends on the system size, pump, or well capacity and the amount of water to be applied at each application.

-The depth of water applied in a given application is determined by the speed at which the system moves around the field.
-This speed is set by the operator and is determined by the desired amount of water to be applied to the field.
-Since the flow rate to the system remains constant, the more water applied the longer it will take the system to complete a rotation.
+The depth of water applied in a given application is determined by the speed at which the system moves around the field and the system flow rate.
+This travel speed is set by the operator and is determined by the desired amount of water to be applied to the field.
+Since the flow rate to the system remains constant, the more water applied, the longer it will take the system to complete a rotation.

 Since center pivots cover a circular area, they are best adapted to fields that are round or square.
 Because the majority of fields in Georgia are neither, some part of the field may remain unirrigated.
 On some irregular-shaped fields, farmers will install part circle systems to cover the maximum amount of area.
 These systems generally cost more on a per-acre basis since they are not capable of completing a full circle.